 - Tackling age related poverty

-Julie Morgan’s statement goes on to say: “Older people have been directly involved in creating this strategy and will be involved in its delivery via my Ministerial Advisory Forum on Ageing”.
-Our Forum (Caerphilly Over 50) has already commenced discussions with Caerphilly Borough Council and expect to be an integral part of developing the way forward to an Age Friendly Caerphilly.
+Julie Morgan’s statement continues: “Older people have been directly involved in creating this strategy and will be involved in its delivery via my Ministerial Advisory Forum on Ageing”.
+Our Forum (Caerphilly Over 50) has started discussions with Caerphilly Borough Council and expects to be an integral part of developing the way forward to an Age Friendly Caerphilly.

-It is expected that the Welsh government will publish details of how they intend to progress implementation of the plan early in the New Year.
+We expect that the Welsh government will publish details of how they intend to progress the implementation of the plan early in the New Year.

 A printable copy is available HERE.